 What can you do with Fermented Quinoa

-- Gently warm it up on the stove top and serve it as hot cereal.
+- Hot Cereal: Gently warm soaked quinoa and serve it as hot cereal.
 The probiotic culture will still be alive as long as you don’t go above 40C.

-- Eat it like a cold cereal with milk and fruit.
+- Cold Cereal: Serve it like overnight oats, cold with milk and fruit.

 - Cook Time: 20 minutes

 - 1 cup quinoa